weaveworks/weave/README.md

 like a giant Ethernet switch to which all the containers are connected.

-Containers can easily access services from each other, e.g. in the container on $HOST1 we can start a netcat "service" with
+Containers can easily access services from each other; e.g. in the container on $HOST1 we can start a netcat "service" with

     root@28841bd02eff:/# nc -lk -p 4422